george-aristides/project-1/github-guide.md

 *please do not create a new branch called dev or main, or with the same name as any other existing branch* To create a new branch, type "git checkout -b <new branch name>" This command will create a new branch locally (meaning on your device only) and switch to it.
 You will then have to commit those changes (creating a new branch is a change) to the online repository for other people to see your branch
 Depends on what we decide to do, but generally don't just create branches for no reason.
-It makes things messy, and always communicate if you do want to do this
+It makes things messy.
+You will want to create a new branch for each change you plan on making, I think we can/will discuss this in greater detail.

 # Upstream
 So far we have cloned the repository to your local machine and switched to the dev branch